sefasenlik/minitranslate/README.md

 ### Translation Server (DeepL Alternative)
 - **Confidential Processing**: Server-side processing with no data retention
+- **Context Support**: Provide translation context and requirements for more accurate translations
 - **Regional Accessibility**: Works in all regions including Russia
 - **Token Authentication**: Secure access with user tokens
 - **DeepL Quality**: Comparable translation quality to DeepL